flectra-hq/flectra/doc/reference/views.rst

     the `multi_edit=1`

 ``default_order``
-    overrides the ordering of the view, replacing the model's order (:attr:`~odoo.models.BaseModel._order` model attribute).
+    overrides the ordering of the view, replacing the model's order (:attr:`~flectra.models.BaseModel._order` model attribute).
     The value is a comma-separated list of fields, postfixed by ``desc`` to sort in reverse order: